Donnzh/pdf-email/README.markdown

 This is the presentation slide about generating pdf in node server, build with react library Spectacle.

-for detail codes please go to : https://github.com/Donnzh/node-pdfmake-demo
+for detail code please go to : https://github.com/Donnzh/node-pdfmake-demo

 # Spectacle Boilerplate